The King's Daughter—Our Power and Influence

-The NIV says that her gown is interwoven with gold.
-Gold in the Bible is reflective of God's divine nature and character in us that is interwoven us through faith by trial.
-As we begin to spend time in the King's chambers beholding His beauty and basking in His love we will drop our fig leaves of shame and put on the robe that is woven with His nature and qualities as we choose with each trial and circumstance to trust Him.
+The NIV says that her gown is "interwoven" with gold.
+Gold in the Bible reflects God's divine nature and character in us that is interwoven with us through faith by trial.
+As we begin to spend time in the King's chambers beholding His beauty and basking in His love, we will drop our fig leaves of shame and put on the robe that is woven with His nature and qualities as we choose with each trial and circumstance to trust Him.

 One thing I have desired of the LORD, That will I seek: That I may dwell in the house of the LORD All the days of my life, To behold the beauty of the LORD, And to inquire in His temple.